timmytaliban/arma3-island-life/readme.md

 ### The Continental Hotel
 The Continental Hotel is our equivalent to "Rebel HQ" or "IRA Base" from other Life servers, inspired by the John Wick movie series.
 It functions as a neutral zone and criminal underworld hub for all criminal civilians.

 - Civilians must follow all green zone / safezone rules.
 No robbing, killing, etc. between civilians is allowed.
-Civilians can not flee to the Continental Hotel to avoid the Police either.
+- Civilians can not flee into to the Continental Hotel to avoid the Police.

-- The Continental Hotel is not a safezone for, or from the Police.
+- The Continental Hotel is not a safezone for, or from, the Police.
 The Police may raid The Continental Hotel at their own risk.
 Civilians may kill any Police players found within the grounds.

 - There is no legitimate/legal business that can be conducted at The Continental Hotel.
-Therefore, Police have reasonable suspicion to stop civilians seen leaving the grounds.
+Therefore, Police have reasonable suspicion to stop civilians seen visiting the grounds.

-- Civilians may not engage the police or from within The Continental Hotel if they are outside the grounds.
+- Civilians may not engage anyone outside The Continental grounds from within.

 ### Gangs
 - Gang sizes are limited to 6 players.
 Creating sister gangs to circumvent this limit is not permitted.